Karish gas field: Development of the field

 A plan for developing the field was officially presented in August 2017 by the Israeli Ministry of Energy.
 The plan involves the anchoring of a ship 90 kilometers (56 miles) offshore, where the gas from the two fields will be treated and prepared for export.
 A statement by Energean said that the floating production storage and offloading (FPSO) facility will have a gas treatment capacity of 8 BCM per year.
 It will be linked to facilities on the Israeli shore through a 90-kilometer gas pipeline, allowing connection to the domestic sales grid operated by the national gas transmission company.

 In 2018, Energean CEO Mathias Rigas said that he expected drilling at the fields to begin in 2019 and that gas would begin to be supplied in the first quarter of 2021.
-However, delays associated with the COVID-19 pandemic have postponed the gas field coming online to the third quarter of 2022.
+However, the COVID-19 pandemic-induced delays postponed the commencement of gas production to the third quarter of 2022.

 In November 2019, Energean said that its appraisal of a section of Karish known as Karish North revealed 0.9 trillion cubic feet (tcf) of recoverable natural gas resources plus 34 million barrels of light oil or condensate—an amount significantly larger than originally expected.

 In June 2020, Allseas announced that it had completed the installation of the 90.3-kilometer (56-mile), 30-inch, and 24-inch gas sales pipeline in water depths of up to 1,700 meters (5,577 feet).
 At the same time, TechnipFMC announced that it had installed the production manifold as well as subsea isolation valve foundations and structures.

 In August 2020, Energean publicized that it had completed the electrical house (E-house) section containing all FPSO electronic control and uninterruptible power supply (UPS) systems aboard the rig under construction at the Admiralty Shipyard in Singapore.

 In December 2020, Energean announced that it had entered into a new set of agreements with Rapac Energy Limited and its related companies to supply an average of 0.4 BCM a year of gas for six-to-fifteen-year terms starting from first gas at Karish.

 On 26 October 2022, Energean started the development and production of gas from Karish.